Emily Hobhouse: Conditions in the British concentration camps

-The tents
+The bell tents

 Imagine the heat outside the tents and the suffocation inside! ...the sun blazed through the single canvas, and the flies lay thick and black on everything; no chair, no table, nor any room for such; only a deal box, standing on its end, served as a wee pantry.

-In this tent live Mrs B's five children (three quite grown up) and a little Kaffir servant girl.
-Many tents have more occupants.
-Mrs M. ..has six children in camp, all ill, two in the tin hospital with typhoid, and four sick in the tent.
-A terrible evil just now is the dew.
-It is so heavy, and comes through the single canvas of the tents, wetting everything… All the morning the gangways are filled with the blankets and odds and ends, regularly turned out to dry in the sun.
-The doctor told me today he highly disapproved of tents for young children, and expected a high mortality before June.
+All the morning the gangways are filled with the blankets and odds and ends, regularly turned out to dry in the sun.
+The doctor told me today he highly disapproved of tents for young children and expected a high mortality before June.

 Hygiene

-Soap has been unattainable and none given in the rations.
+Soap has been unattainable, and none given in the rations.
 With much persuasion, and weeks after requisitioning, soap is now given occasionally in very minute quantities–certainly not enough for clothes and personal washing.

 We have much typhoid and are dreading an outbreak, so I am directing my energies to getting the water of the Modder River boiled.
 As well swallow typhoid germs whole as drink that water–so say doctors.

 Yet they cannot boil it all, for – first, fuel is very scarce; that which is supplied weekly would not cook a meal a day…and they have to search the already bare kopjes for a supply.
 There is hardly a bit to be had.
 Second, they have no extra utensil to hold the water when boiled.
 I propose, therefore, to give each tent a pail or crock, and get a proclamation issued that all drinking water must be boiled.